Make Life Easier with Good Class Procedures

 When I began teaching, one question that came up quite often was, “What are we doing today?”
 I used to reply with the mysterious “You’ll see” or something similar until I realized that they would get frustrated or it would appear to them as if I didn’t know and was making it up as I went along.

 vector school timetable with lion and nature backgroundSince then, I have always posted a brief agenda of the day’s activities as well as the instructional objective and assignments on the board in the front of the classroom.
-(NOTE: for the benefits of my students who require structure, it is helpful if these are in the same place and in the same order every day.)
+(NOTE: for the benefit of my students who require structure, it is helpful if these are in the same place and in the same order every day.)
 Now I never have students ask what we are doing, even when I write the agenda items in general terms that don’t reveal the fun I have up my sleeve.

 For longer-term assignments I provide students a calendar with all the dates on it at the beginning of the project.
 I also post a copy online for them to access from home in case they left it at school.
 If I need to adjust the schedule due to special events, it happens easily and they all stay in the loop.
 For my very busy students, allowing them visibility into where we are going helps them plan around events in their own lives.